amarkmcconn/Pizza-Parlor/README.md

 ## License

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+_If they run into any issues or have questions, ideas or concerns.
+Please contact me @mark-programming1@gmail.com or make a contribution to the code._

 Copyright (c) _2022_ _Mark McConnell_